 good man, what have you done wrong?
 Pray to your God and perhaps He

 will help us!"
-Jonah hung his head in shame and muttered, "I know why
+Jonah hung his head in shame and muttered, "I know

-this storm has come.
+why this storm has come.
 It's because I'm running away from God."

 storm only grew worse.
-At last the captain shouted, "It's no good men,
+At last the captain shouted, "It's no good

-we will have to throw the Hebrew into to sea!"
+men, throw the Hebrew into the sea!"

 Swallowed by a Giant Fish!